-The evaluation of environmental impacts provided in the following IS/MND (IS #21-0029) is based in part on the checklist criteria contained in Appendix G of the State CEQA Guidelines (California Code of Regulations, Title 14, Division 6, Chapter 3, 15000-15387); these questions, which are included in an impact assessment matrix for each environmental/resource category are "intended to encourage thoughtful assessment of impacts".
-Where this a possibility for the action to affect a specific resource, there is a discussion of the direction and magnitude of the impact.
+The IS (IS #21-0029) evaluates environmental impacts based in part on the checklist criteria contained in Appendix G of the State CEQA Guidelines (California Code of Regulations, Title 14, Division 6, Chapter 3, 15000-15387); these questions, which are included in an impact assessment matrix for each environmental/resource category are guidelines "intended to encourage thoughtful assessment of impacts" and guide the determination of significance of potential project impacts.
+Where there is a possibility for the action to affect a specific resource, there is a discussion of the direction and magnitude of the impact.
 Each question is followed by a check-marked box with column headings that are defined below:

-- Potentially Significant Impact.
+• Potentially Significant Impact.
 This column is checked if there is substantial evidence that a Project-related environmental effect may be significant.
-If there are one or more "Potentially Significant Impacts," a Project EIR may need to be prepared. - Less than Significant with Mitigation.
+If there are one or more "Potentially Significant Impacts," a Project EIR may need to be prepared.

+- Less than Significant with Mitigation.
 This column is checked when the Project may result in a significant environmental impact, but the incorporation of identified Project revisions or mitigation measures would reduce the identified effect(s) to a less than significant level. - Less than Significant Impact.
 This column is checked when the Project would not result in any significant effects.
 The Project's impact is less than significant even without the incorporation of Project-specific mitigation measures. - No Impact.
 This column is checked when the Project would not result in any impact in the category or the category does not apply.
 When the determination in the checklist is "No Impact", and there is no possibility for the Project to have an effect on the resource, there is no explanation of the answer.
 Where this Project could be presumed to have an effect on the resource in question, there is an explanation provided for any "No Impact" determinations.
 All other determinations are accompanied by an explanation.